DarrylDJohnson/vaporstream-android-codetest/README.md

 ## main project goal

 * Refactor the project from Java to kotlin and complete the project using kotlin.
+DONE
 * Refactor the `MainActivity` and the `ResultsActivity` to use the Google Jetpack `ViewModel`, `Databinding`, and `LiveData` Architecture components.
+DONE

 ## extended project goals
 (not required to complete - feel free to incorporate any of these)

-* Setup an architecture framework such as MVVM
+* Setup an architecture framework such as MVVM                                                      DONE
 * Add input validation to the `MainActivity` view model (see validation requirements below).
+DONE
 * Enable the Submit button only when all of the input validations pass.
+DONE
 * Use `Retrofit2` to pull down the list of US States from [here](https://api.jsonbin.io/b/60770a3c5b165e19f6201b95) and populate the `Spinner` instead of using the provided `states-array`.

 ## validation requirements